ministryofjustice/moj-frontend/docs/production/installing-with-npm.md

 ## Importing JavaScript

-_See [Setting up JavaScript](/production/setting-up-javascript) for information on how to install, configure and use JavaScript_
+See [Setting up JavaScript](/production/setting-up-javascript) for information on how to install, configure and use JavaScript.

 ## Include CSS and JavaScript